Lockheed F-94 Starfire: F-94B

-The subsequent F-94B, which entered service in January 1951, was outwardly virtually identical to the F-94A.
-The Allison J33 turbojet had a number of modifications made, which made it a very reliable engine; the pilot was provided with a more roomy cockpit and the canopy was replaced by a canopy with a bow frame in the center between the two crew members, as well as a new Instrument Landing System (ILS).
-356 of these were built.
-It proved in service to be a very reliable aircraft with relatively few problems.
-As they replaced the F-94As in service with the active-duty squadrons, the older models were sent to Lockheed to be re-engined and modified to F-94B standards.
+During January 1951, the improved F-94B entered service; it was outwardly virtually identical to the F-94A.
+The Allison J33 engine had received several modifications to make it considerably more reliable.
+The pilot was also provided with a more roomy cockpit while the canopy was replaced by a redesigned unit with a bow frame in the center between the two crew members, along with a new Instrument Landing System (ILS).
+356 F-94Bs were completed.
+It proved to be a fairly reliable aircraft, particularly in comparison to its predecessor, and encountered relatively few problems during its service life.
+This improved model quickly replaced the F-94As in service with the active-duty squadrons, after which these older aircraft were temporarily returned to Lockheed to be re-engined and rebuilt to F-94B standards.
 These upgraded F-94A/B aircraft were also modified with a twin-gun pod under each wing for two additional 0.50 in (12.7 mm) machine guns each, bringing the total to eight.
 These aircraft were then passed along to Air National Guard units where they served until the end of the 1950s.